sparkletron/PSYQ_Examples/psxTextures.md

 //load clut, and return its id to the texture primitive f4.clut = LoadClut(g_timData.clut, g_timData.cx, g_timData.cy);

+//can also use setXYWH(), and setUVWH() instead, though the below can allow you to flip the texture.
 //set primitive coordinates, and set its texture coordinates setXY4(&f4, 0, 0, 50, 0, 0, 50, 50, 50);
 setUV4(&f4, 0, 0, 50, 0, 0, 50, 50, 50);

 ```